therealpineda/dom_helper/README.md

 });
 ```

-In total, this method can receive four different types of arguments:
+This method can receive four different types of arguments:
 1. *string*: selects all elements matching the given CSS selector and converts them into a DOM Helper collection
 2. *single HTML element*: converts element to a DOM Helper collection
 3. *array of HTML elements*: converts elements to a DOM Helper collection